-The county's operating funds include the unrestricted reserves in the general and Las Vegas Metropolitan Police (LVMPD) funds.
-Available reserves and liquidity also include resources in the debt service fund that are available to pay for debt.
-Available reserves and liquidity also include the large and unrestricted balance in the capital projects fund that is driven by a buildup of longtime transfers from the general fund.
+The county's operating funds include the general fund (GASB 54 basis), the Las Vegas Metropolitan Police (LVMPD) fund, and the debt service fund.
+Available reserves and liquidity also include the large and legally unrestricted balances in the capital projects fund that is driven by a buildup of longtime transfers from the general fund.

-Property tax growth will be suppressed in FY2017 and likely for several years under the Abatement Act.
-Growth is limited under an annual calculation for each county is based on the larger of two times the prior year's consumer price index or the ten-year average for tax base growth and further limited to 3% annually for existing residential properties and 8% for all other property classes (the general tax cap) but cannot be less than zero.
-With years of substantial tax base declines due to the recession, the ten-year average is negative for Clark and many other counties.
-So, the larger inflation figure, which was 0.2%, forms the basis for the more stringent FY2017 caps.
+Property tax growth is limited under the Abatement Act, but will improve to 2.6% growth for FY2018 for existing properties due to higher inflation under the abatement formula, compared to only 0.2% growth in the current year.
+Overall property tax growth in FY2018 is expected at 3.8% with support from new development.
+Growth for existing properties is limited under an annual calculation for each county that is based on the larger of two times the prior year's consumer price index or the ten-year average for tax base growth and further limited to 3% annually for existing residential properties and 8% for all other property classes (the general tax cap) but cannot be less than zero.
+Substantial tax base declines in the recession drive the ten-year average to weak levels for Clark County and many others.
 The residential cap is limited to the lesser of the general cap or 3%.
-The cap in Clark County for both primary residential and other existing property classes will be 0.2% in FY2017.
+Longer-term, weak years of tax base performance in the Great Recession will eventually roll off the ten-year average and help provide for more favorable abatement limits.